cs1302uga/cs1302-tutorials/adt-and-links/adt-and-links.md

 ## Introduction

-An **Abstract Data Type** (ADT) is a high-level (abstract) description of a data type which includes the operations (methods) available on the data type as well as what users of the data type should expect when using those operations.
+An **Abstract Data Type** (ADT) is a high-level (abstract) description of the operations (methods) available on a collection of data.
-In 1302, it may be helpful to think of an ADT as an interface containing the abstract methods that are available on a data type combined with the full documentation (Javadoc) explaining what each method does.
-In other words, you can think of an
-ADT as a well-commented interface describing the operations that an implementing class must contain.

-Just like with interfaces, the exact implementation details, including the underlying structure, often vary with each implementing class.
+In 1302, you can think of an ADT as a well-documented interface describing the data-related operations that implementing classes must have.
+As with other interfaces we have seen, the exact implementation details, including the underlying structure used to store the data, may vary with each implementing class.

-In this tutorial, we explain how the operations in the popular `List` ADT can be implemented using two different data structures.
-The first implementation will use an array and we will call it `ArrayBasedList`.
-The second implementation will use a data structure that is likely new to you, a linked list, and we will call it `LinkedBasedList`.
-Please note that both of these implementing classes fulfill the requirements outlined in the documentation for the `List` ADT.
-They just do so in different ways.
-At the end of this tutorial, we explain how each implementation is useful depending on what your application does.
+In this tutorial, we explain how the operations in the popular `List` ADT (interface) can be implemented using two different underlying data structures for storing the data in the list.
+The first implementation, `ArrayBasedList`, uses an array, and the second, `LinkedBasedList` uses a linked list.
+If you haven't worked with linked lists before, we will cover them in this tutorial as well.
+Both implementing classes fulfill the requirements outlined in the documentation for the `List` ADT in different ways.
+Thanks to polymorphism, code written to use the `List` interface will work regardless of whether the underlying object is an `ArrayBasedList` or a `LinkedBasedList`!

 In general, there are often many useful implementations for a given ADT.
 The decision of which implementation to use depends on which one would be more efficient for the application at hand.